 Your child will have a Classroom Teacher who is your primary resource as a parent, yet many of his or her most memorable lessons will likely be taught at this age by peers.
 In multi-grade classrooms of fifth- and sixth-graders or seventh- and eighth-graders, lessons about self-awareness and teamwork are integrated into every subject.
 Overnight field trips support leadership and team development, along with regular weekly class councils and assemblies continuing the momentum as students learn to identify and advocate about issues, concerns and ideas within their community.

-The chart below outlines how the learning week is currently divided into subjects for students in grades 6 and up:
+The chart below outlines how the learning week is divided into subjects for students in grades 5-8:

 |Subject||Periods in Class 5/6||Periods in Class 7/8||Instructional Language|